-- 1. Quiet Place: Our "Quiet Place" is a small space in the classroom where students can visit to take a break from learning and reset if needed or if they are experiencing a tough feeling and need some space.
-Each "Quiet Place" has a basket of tools to help students identify and work through emotions.
+- 1. Calming Corner: This is a small space in the classroom where students can visit to take a break from learning and reset if needed or if they are experiencing a tough feeling and need some space.
+Each space has a basket of tools to help students identify and work through emotions.
 These tools may include: sensory bottles, picture cards, paper to draw on, books, squishy balls, and other sensory items. - 2.
 Restorative Practices: If a child damages something or hurts someone's feelings, she/he will try to fix the damage.
 In the case of hurting someone's feelings, the child might offer an "apology of action" by writing a card, helping with an activity, drawing an illustration, or taking some other action beyond verbally saying "sorry."
 All of these are opportunities for a child to reflect (through words and/or pictures) about what was done and how it can be repaired.
 Some teachers may send these home to be returned with a signature. - 3.
-Buddy Room: Some teachers use this solution if the child is unresponsive to multiple interventions.
-The student may be asked to go to the buddy room with adult supervision.
-Some students may need a change of environment to help them calm down.
-The student may complete a fix-it plan.
-If your child has to visit the buddy room or fills out a fix-it plan, a copy of it may be sent home for a signature or you may be contacted.
+SEL Support: Miss Krista & Miss Becky teach whole group lessons throughout the school year to help teach students self-regulation.
+They also pull students at times for lunch bunch groups.
+Students learn how to

-- 4. Mindfulness Room: Miss Krista teaches whole group lessons in our Mindfulness Room throughout the school year to help teach students self-regulation.
-Students learn how to deal with tough emotions.
-She teaches them the vocabulary to identify how they are feeling, as well as strategies to use to help calm down.
-For example: she teaches them deep breathing techniques, such as the Butterfly breath or the Roller Coaster breath. - 5.
+- deal with tough emotions.
+They teach them the vocabulary to identify how they are feeling, as well as strategies to use to help calm down.
+For example: they teach them deep breathing techniques, such as the Butterfly breath or the Roller Coaster breath. - 4.
 Bucket Fillers: Every month, 1-2 students are recognized from each class at our Community Meetings for displaying our PIRRK traits.
 Individual classrooms also have incentives for students.
 Your classroom teacher will notify you of these incentives.
 Students are encouraged to display PIRRK traits in super subjects as well.
-Each month, a class with the most stars earned, wins the Super Subject Trophy at our Community Meetings. - 6.
+Each month, a class with the most stars earned, wins the Super Subject Trophy at our Community Meetings. - 5.
 If a child needs additional assistance, then he/she will meet with our Assistant Principal, Jennifer Tarnowski (tarnowskij@tapestryschool.org), or Shimal Largie (largies@tapestryschool.org), from Student Support.
 Please refer to the Tapestry Family Handbook regarding infractions and suspension policies.
 Each summer our administration revises this important family document.
-A revised version will come out for the 2024-2025 school year. - 7.
+A revised version will come out for the 2025-2026 school year. - 6.
 Our K 4 Counselor, Krista Coon (coonk@tapestryschool.org), often helps when children are having a hard time productively participating in the school day.
 She is available to parents and families for guidance or help as needed.
 It is usually a good idea to let both the classroom teacher and Krista know about significant changes in a child's home situation such as parents' separation, a death in the family, or a current health issue.
-Miss Krista pulls our Kindergarten friends for lunch groups as needed to work on positive social skills. - 8.
+Miss Krista pulls our Kindergarten friends for lunch groups as needed to work on positive social skills. - 7.
 Our school Social Worker, Becky Goggins (gogginsr@tapestyschool.org), is a licensed mental health professional available to provide trauma informed services to students, as well as resources for families.